Jacen Russell-Rowe: International career

+Born in Canada, Russell-Rowe is of Jamaican descent.
 In 2016, he made his debut in the Canadian youth program when was called to a training camp for the Canada U15 team.

 Russell-Rowe represented Canada's Under-17 side at the 2019 CONCACAF U-17 Championship.
 He was subsequently named to the team for the 2019 FIFA U-17 World Cup, where he scored both of Canada's goals at the tournament.
 In 2019, he was a nominee for Canadian Youth International Player of the Year.

+In May 2023, Russell-Rowe was listed on the Canada preliminary roster for the 2023 CONCACAF Nations League Finals.
+In June 2023, he was named to the final squad for the 2023 CONCACAF Gold Cup.
+Russell-Rowe made his debut in the tournament opener against Guadeloupe on June 27, where he scored an own-goal in an eventual 2-2 draw.

+In June 2024, Russell-Rowe was named to Canada's squad for the 2024 Copa América.